naythee169/IMC-trading-challenge/README.md

-Remember to switch a your own branch when working on ur code. trader.py should be the final file we submit for each round
+Remember to switch to your own branch when working on ur code. trader.py should be the final file we submit for each round